lorenzulrich/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 ```
 composer require 'flowpack/elasticsearch-contentrepositoryadaptor'
-// Not required, but can be used to learn how to integration the flowpack/elasticsearch-contentrepositoryadaptor in your project
+// Not required, but can be used to learn how to integrate the flowpack/elasticsearch-contentrepositoryadaptor in your project
 composer require 'flowpack/searchplugin'
 ```
 Ensure to update `<your-elasticsearch>/config/elasticsearch.yml` as explained below; then start Elasticsearch.